Dendrobium: Distribution and habitat

 Orchids in the genus Dendrobium have adapted to a wide variety of habitats, from the high altitudes in the Himalayan mountains to lowland tropical forests and even to the dry climate of the Australian desert.

 Uses

 Use in horticulture

 Dendrobium is abbreviated as Den. by the Royal Horticultural Society.
-Some species are in great demand by orchid lovers.
-This has resulted in numerous varieties and hybrids, such as the noble dendrobium (Den. nobile) breeds, which have greatly extended the range of colors of the original plant from the Himalayas.
-The flowers of Cuthbertson's dendrobium (Den. cuthbertsonii) have been reported to last up to ten months each.
+Some species are in great demand by orchid collectors.
+This has resulted in numerous varieties and hybrids, such as the noble dendrobium (Den. nobile) breeds, which have greatly extended the range of colours of the original plant from the Himalayas.
+The flowers of Dendrobium stratiotes are known to remain fresh for nine months.

-Many Dendrobium species are known to vigorously remove toluene and xylene from the air.
+Many Dendrobium species are known to filter toluene and xylene from the air.

-Several hybrids in this genus have been registered and named after notable persons and institutions:
+Several hybrids in this genus have been registered and given cultivar names after notable persons and institutions: